JackPotat0/jackpotat0.github.io/docs/game.md

 Characters: The cast almost collected all the weaknesses in different casts in various JRPGs and put them together.
 Lack of relevancy after own arc (and their arcs are as generic as it gets!), no memorable exchanges, one beat personality, you name it.
 It is like Lunar SSS, but the cast is now boring.
 I tried very hard but it is impossible to be attached to any of the characters.
 We have: the silent protagonist that gets no interesting options and just there for plot reasons, Setsuna a.k.a Mary Sue, the plot dumper, the annoying kid, and a bunch of others.
 And I am sure the devs did not realize that looking like Auron does not automatically makes him cool like Auron.

 Gameplay: I get the devs wanted to create the authentic 90s experience, but you cannot just ignore some modern QoL like auto text scroll/cutscene skip (unless the dialogue is as good as Bug Fables/Trails) and faster walking speed.
 Momentum system is a decent twist to the CT base system.
 The skill and equipment system can be a bit more streamlined.
-There are also many tools to make the game broken.
 The controls are sometimes unresponsive while moving.

 Music: One of my favourite OSTs of all time and listened to it religiously even before this playthrough.
 It fits the game's environment and vibe perfectly.
 Also perfect for listening on its own.
 But the engineering is not good.
 Some inappropriate usages and no looping/continuation at certain scenes really kills the mood.
 They did not fully exploit the potential in this OST when it could improve the auditory experience a lot more than this.
 There are also some questionable SFX choices that just ruin the song eg travelling with airship.